Tamalckb531/mern-blog/README.md

 ## Model creation commit : -

-created userSchema for users, our first model, which allow users to give only three information : username, password and email.
+created userSchema for users, our first model, which allow users to give only three information : username, password, profilePicture and email.

 <hr/>